diethardsteiner/diethardsteiner.github.io/_posts/2017-02-17-Continous-Integration-with-Jenkins-and-PDI.md

+---
+layout: post
-Continous Integration with Jenkins and PDI
+title: "Agile Data Integration: Continuous Integration with Jenkins and PDI"
+summary: This article provides a short intro into using Jenkins with PDI
+date: 2017-02-17
+categories: PDI
+tags: PDI, CI
+published: true
+---

 # Download and Install Jenkins